-One and a half months into their lives, wild rabbits are considered fully adult.
+One and a half months into their lives, wild rabbits are considered to be adults.
 It may take them another 4 to 6 weeks to fill out into their usual 2-3 pound weights as they grow to be anywhere between 12 and 20 inches long.
 After the age of 8 weeks, they are fully sexually mature and will often begin to reproduce.

 How to Tell If Wild Rabbits Have Been Abandoned